3DiVi/face-sdk/doc/en/development/connect_facesdk.md

 To use the *libfacerec* library, call the `FacerecService.createService` method, which dynamically loads the library.

+The `FacerecService.createService` method has an overloading signature and can be called:
+* by passing the path to the directory with the license (from which the `3divi_face_sdk.lic` license is loaded)
+* by passing the license in the form of a special structure: `FacerecService.License`

 _**Warning:** You can call `FacerecService.createService` only once, otherwise, you may encounter a crash._

 ### C++ example